-Organization and Purpose (Continued):
+Organization and Purpose (Continued)

-Mobile Services- In 2019, Hope Clinic for Women test-piloted offering medical and pregnancy services mobile in partnership with People Loving Nashville.
-This program will expand in 2020 to include a partnership with Operation Saving Life at another location two mornings per week.
-Scope of care is limited to initial visits for paps, STD testing, pregnancy tests, ultrasounds, and options counseling.
+Mobile Services- Mobile Services: 2019, Hope Clinic for Women test-piloted offering medical and pregnancy services mobile in partnership with People Loving Nashville.
+This program expanded in 2020 to include a partnership with Operation Saving Life at another location two mornings per week.
+Scope of care is limited to pregnancy tests, ultrasounds, and pregnancy options counseling.
+The Organization also provides asymptomatic STD testing and dispenses educational materials, feminine products and other first aid needs.

-Classification Net Assets With and Without Restriction:
+Classification Net Assets With and Without Restriction